ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 This chapter introduces MAC mesh interface `mac_api_s`.
 It is a structure that defines the function callbacks needed by a service user.

 The base class defines the functions for two-way communications between an external MAC and service user.
 The application creates a `mac_api_s` object by calling the MAC adapter's create function.
-The newly created object is then passed to Nanostack which initializes its own callback functions by calling the `mac_api_initialize()` function.
+The newly created object is then passed to Nanostack, which initializes its own callback functions by calling the `mac_api_initialize()` function.
 A service user operates MAC by calling MLME or MCPS primitive functions.

-The MAC API class structure `mac_api_t` is defined as below:
+The MAC API class structure `mac_api_t` is defined as:

 ```
 typedef struct mac_api_s {